 Join us today.
 Or give a gift or group subscription.

-To join and watch, download the Substack app (click on the button below) and turn on notifications — you’ll get an alert once we’re live, and you can watch, chat, and even participate in the conversation during our Book Club meetings from your iOS or Android mobile device.
+To join and watch our Live events, download the Substack app (click on the button below) and turn on notifications — you’ll get an alert once we’re live, and you can watch, chat, and even participate in the conversation during our Book Club meetings from your iOS or Android mobile device.
 If you’re using a computer, you can also watch (and ask questions in the text chat) from our homepage.